BlankBaseplate/HudsonS_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# Summary
+In this milestone I focused on modifying my project.
+I 3d printed a rocket holder, a turret for the rocket holder, and the rockets themselves.
+Aswell as implemented a thermal camera to track heat that I can manually have the rockets lock onto.
+This works by having the thermal camera track the hottest source and when I click lock on the touchscreen it automatically locks onto the hottest heat source within the touchscreen.

+# Things I learned
+This milestone taught me lots of things, it further improved my CAD skills with trying to create 3 seperate parts and thinking about how theyll all connect together.
+I also learned how to connect a ESP32 to a touchscreen as the specific touchscreen I used (ILI9341) could only support an ESP32.
+With this in mind I had to run both an Arduino UNO and a ESP32 on my Mini Tank Robot and had them run seperately from each other.
+As the ESP32 is 3.3 Volt microcontroller and a Arduino UNO is a 5 Volt microcontroller, meaning that if I connected them it would short circuit.
+Finally, I learned that

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE